benfrick/docs-portfolio/src/doc/commerce/product/api_product_feeds.md

 - Use the [Product Feeds v2 Overview](https://insights.newrelic.com/apps/accounts/714737/product-feed-service/dashboards/483419){:target="blank"} dashboard in Insights (requires access) to see if the service is up and healthy.

-- Contact the Product Feeds Team on the <a href="https://nikedigital.slack.com/messages/C0KEN0WQG">#cic-merch</a> Slack channel for assistance.
+- Contact the Product Feeds Team on the [#nde-product-feeds](https://nikedigital.slack.com/messages/CAPF62A66){:target="blank"} Slack channel for assistance.

 ### Common Questions